HoseinParvaresh/pet-shop/README.md

 ###

 <p align="left">This project is licensed under the MIT License.
-For more details, please refer to the <a href="https://github.com/maurodesouza/profile-readme-generator/blob/main/LICENSE.md">LICENSE</a> file.<br><br>Made with ❤️ by Hosein Parvaresh</p>
+For more details, please refer to the <a href="https://github.com/maurodesouza/profile-readme-generator/blob/main/LICENSE.md">LICENSE</a> file.</p>

 ###
 <a href="#top">Back to top</a>